HIGHLIGHTS:

-- read the article paying attention to the words in bold
+- read the article paying attention to focus words

 - comment on the ideas expressed by the author